JonCooperWorks/wg-wiretap/README.md

 # wg-wiretap
-`wg-wiretap` is a simple PCAP flow logger that will listen on an interface and log packets.
+`wg-wiretap` is a simple PCAP flow logger that will listen on a Wireguard interface and log IP packets.
+Since Wireguard doesn't send ethernet frames, `wg-wiretap` will not interpret them and will fail on any interface that sends them.
+Check out [wiretap](https://github.com/JonCooperWorks/wiretap) for an example of logging ethernet frames using eBPF.
-It is meant to let me take per-client logs through my Wireguard VPNs.
+I use this to let me take per-client logs through my Wireguard VPNs.
 `wg-wiretap` will take flow logs from a Wireguard interface and store them to AWS S3 compatible cloud storage as CSV.
 The S3 credentials should be set as environment variables with the following names: